dk/Prima/README.md

 ---------------------------------------

 - To support bi-directional unicode text input and output you'll need the fribidi library.
-Additionally for unix builds you'll need harfbuzz library for output of complex scripts and font ligature support.
+Additionally for unix builds you'll need the harfbuzz library for output of complex scripts and font ligature support.
 Prima can compile and work fine without these libraries, but the support of the features will be rather primitive.

-- Thai language doesn't use spaces between the words in a sentence.
-To wrap thai texts properly Prima can be compiled with the libthai library.
-No special treatment of thai text is needed programmatically, text wrapper does everything under the hood.
+- The Thai language doesn't use spaces between the words in a sentence.
+To wrap Thai texts properly Prima can be compiled with the libthai library.
+No special treatment of Thai text is needed programmatically, the text wrapper does everything under the hood.

 GTK3/GTK2
 ---------

-It is recommended to build Prima with GTK3/GTK2 on X11 installations, because in that case Prima will use standard GTK fonts, colors, and file dialogs.
+It is recommended to build Prima with GTK3/GTK2 on X11 installations because in that case, Prima will use standard GTK fonts, colors, and file dialogs.
-By default Prima tries to build with it, but if you don't want it, run
+By default, Prima tries to build with it, but if you don't want it, run

     perl Makefile.PL WITH_GTK2=0 WITH_GTK3=0